Maarten Baert's website

 ep_world_simulate_step(global.world);

 After simulating a step you have to update the position and orientation of the objects in Game Maker to see the results of the simulation.
+This is usually done in the end step event of the objects.

 x = ep_body_get_x(global.world,body);